hardeep-s/vault-exchange/README.md

 # vault-exchange
 Vault Exchange adds self-management capabilities to HashiCorp Vault enabling it to be used as a secret store for service secrets without requiring an administrator.
-The exchange achieves this by allowing any authenticated user to add an LDAP group to vault.
-The policy associated with the LDAP group allows all members of the groups (including services) to access the group path to read and write secrets.
+The exchange achieves this by allowing any authenticated user to add an OIDC group to vault.
+The policy associated with the OIDC group allows all members of the groups (including services) to access the group path to read and write secrets.

 **This code is a POC to demonstrate basic delegation capabilities using an Auth Plugin.**